actions/stale/README.md

 [![Basic validation](https://github.com/actions/stale/actions/workflows/basic-validation.yml/badge.svg?branch=main)](https://github.com/actions/stale/actions/workflows/basic-validation.yml)
 [![e2e tests](https://github.com/actions/stale/actions/workflows/e2e-tests.yml/badge.svg?branch=main)](https://github.com/actions/stale/actions/workflows/e2e-tests.yml)

+## Breaking changes in V6

+- Upgrade to node 24 in [#1279](https://github.com/actions/stale/pull/1279)

+Make sure your runner is on version v2.327.1 or later to ensure compatibility with this release.
+[Release Notes](https://github.com/actions/runner/releases/tag/v2.327.1)

+For more detailed release notes with documntation updates and dependency upgrades, please track [release notes](https://github.com/actions/stale/releases/tag/v10.0.0)

 Warns and then closes issues and PRs that have had no activity for a specified amount of time.

 The configuration must be on the default branch and the default values will: